 The Palmetto Ph.D.
-Project includes a doctoral admissions seminar to introduce participants to the doctoral admissions process, a GRE preparation workshop conducted by The Princeton Review, as well as follow-up sessions throughout the year to help participants submit doctoral admissions applications, successfully navigate graduate school, and study the Black experience in education.
+Project includes a doctoral admissions seminar to introduce participants to the doctoral admissions process, a GRE preparation workshop, as well as follow-up sessions to help participants submit doctoral admissions applications, successfully navigate graduate school, and study the Black experience in education.

 In addition to learning about the doctoral admissions process and the GRE, participants will also learn about the experiences and demographic characteristics of African American students pursuing doctoral degrees in education.
 Accordingly, the Palmetto Ph.D.
-Project encourages participants to conduct research and engage in service activities related to issues that are aligned with the Charles H. Houston Center’s vision, mission, strategic goals, and research areas.
+Project encourages participants to conduct research and engage in service activities related to issues that are aligned with the Charles H. Houston Center’s vision, mission, and strategic goals.

-If you have any questions about the Palmetto Ph.D.
-Project, contact Cindy Roper via e-mail or by telephone at 864-656-0607.
+If you have questions about the Palmetto Ph.D.
+Project, contact Cindy Roper via email or by telephone at 864-656-0607.